Start today for FREE.

 Eviction Laws & Requirements

-Eviction in Alaska is governed by Title 9, Chapter 45 of the Alaska Statutes.
+Title 9, Chapter 45 of the Alaska Statutes governs eviction in Alaska.
 Key points include:

 Types of Alaska Eviction Notices

-Different types of eviction notices must be used based on the grounds for eviction, each with specific notice periods:
+Landlords must use different types of eviction notices based on the grounds for eviction.
+Additionally, each notice type has specific notice periods:

-- 10-Day Notice to Comply or Vacate: For lease violations that can be corrected.
+• 10-Day Notice to Comply or Vacate: For lease violations that tenants can correct

 How to Evict a Tenant in Alaska